-The Graduate Program in Environmental Science is responsible for providing access to information about graduate student financial support in the program, such as the prospects for fellowships, assistantships or other financial support.
-Students are responsible for keeping themselves informed about current policies of the EVS Program and the Graduate School.
+The Graduate Program in Environmental Sciences is responsible for providing access to information about graduate student financial support in the program, such as the prospects for fellowships, assistantships or other financial support.
+Students are responsible for keeping themselves informed about current policies of the EVS Program and at Arkansas State University.
 Students and alumni also have a responsibility to respond to program inquiries about their career development.